MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

     | where ingestion_time() between (now(-1d) .. now())
     ```

-    The results show all taxi records ingested from the streaming source in the last 24 hours.
+    Use the **&#9655; Run** button to run the query and review the results, which show all taxi records ingested from the streaming source in the last 24 hours.

 1. Replace all of the KQL query code in the top half of the query editor with the following code: